cryptoadvance/specter-desktop/docs/faq.md

 Run it with the
  command `python3 -m cryptoadvance.specter server` - then it will use python3

+## *I created an existing wallets but even after rescanning, specter couldn't find any funds?*

+Make sure you're using the right type of wallet.
+There are "Nested Segwit" and "Native segwit".
+Make sure to choose the right one.
+Also, it's relevant whether you're watching enough addresses.
+By default only 20 addresses are watched.
+Maybe your wallet needs more so increase them in the settings-menu of the wallet.Also  if you're using a pruned might be difficult depending on much data your node holds.
+There are some ideas on how to circumvent that which probably involves privacy issues so it's definitely recommended to use a non-pruned-node if dealing with older wallets.

 ## *How to delete a wallet using a remote full node?*